 At the other end of the spectrum, Investment Banking firms are the groups which handle high-end transactions valued well over 100 million dollars, performing extremely detailed and complex preparations and negotiating book-length contracts.
 They appear to charge the cheapest rates for their services, but that is because they limit themselves to dealing only with businesses so large that one to three percent of the sale yields them extremely high fees/commissions in the range of several million to $50 million.
 Investment Bankers also charge initial retainer fees as well as monthly maintenance fees throughout the preparation, evaluation, and sale process.

-Face Value Is Not the Only Determining Factor In Choosing the Right Type of Business Sale, Acquisition or Merger Professional.
+Face Value Is Not the Only Determining Factor In Choosing the Right Business Brokers or Merger & Acquisition Advisers

 While it is tempting to simply and categorically define the type of professionals appropriate for handling the sale, purchase or merger of various sizes of businesses, the estimated dollar value of the business in question is not the only factor to consider.
 Complexities and strategies, or lack thereof, also play into determining which type of professional you may need.